City of Glendale decides not to renew operations agreement with Arizona Coyotes

-In a news release, the City of Glendale said it had informed the National Hockey League that it would not renew its agreement with the team, which was currently operating on a year-to-year basis.
+In a news release, the city of Glendale said it had informed the National Hockey League (NHL) that it would not renew its agreement with the team, which was currently operating on a year-to-year basis.

 "We are thankful to the NHL and the Arizona Coyotes for being part of the Glendale community for the past 18 years,” said Glendale City Manager Kevin Phelps in a statement.
 “The decision to not renew the operating agreement with the Coyotes was not made overnight or in a vacuum.
 We carefully weighed input from key stakeholders, our expert economist, our arena management firm and our City Council."